 2024 Lexus LX

-It is worth mentioning that we are looking at the luxurious version of the Toyota Land Cruiser , so it is evident that we can find a considerable number of similarities, among which is the powertrain.
+It is worth mentioning that we are looking at the luxurious version of the Toyota Land Cruiser, so we can find a considerable number of similarities, among which is the powertrain.
 Composed of a 3.5-liter biturbo V6, capable of producing 415 hp and 480 lb-ft of torque, the transmission is 10 speeds and is responsible for delivering power to all four wheels.

 Undoubtedly the aesthetic section is the most attractive thing about the LX600 and not only because of the volume of its body have the design lines also played an important role, with the front part being the most striking.
 Composed of a prominent hexagonal grille with or without chrome depending on the version, the rear lighting adopts the trend of unifying the optical groups and, as a complement, the wheels that can range from 18” to 22.

-The interior is not far behind at all, giving great prominence to the screens, one of them for the instrument panel, a couple more for the infotainment center, the climate control and driving parameters.
-For the sound system there are two options, Lexus Premium with 10 speakers and subwoofer or another one signed by Mark Levinson with a total of 25 speakers, it is worth mentioning that it has a push-button start system and fingerprint recognition.
+The interior is not far behind at all, giving great prominence to the screens, one of them for the instrument panel, a couple more for the infotainment center, the climate control, and driving parameters.
+For the sound system, there are two options, Lexus Premium with 10 speakers and a subwoofer or another one signed by Mark Levinson with a total of 25 speakers, it is worth mentioning that it has a push-button start system and fingerprint recognition.